Q. How does a physician become certified in medical psychotherapy in Canada?

 Q. I’m a physician in private practice who does a lot of psychotherapy.
 What could I get out of your organization?

 A. Having a solo practice can be very isolating.
-In the MDPAC/GPPA, you will find a community of like-minded physicians who believe that the art and science of psychotherapy is a life-long pursuit.
+In MDPAC, you will find a community of like-minded physicians who believe that the art and science of psychotherapy is a life-long pursuit.
 We encourage interaction with colleagues who can offer support, guidance, and new ideas.
 You will find a peer group that values your work, and you’ll receive regular communications on psychotherapy workshops, conferences and training in various psychotherapeutic modalities, all across Canada.

 Q. Does MDPAC offer a certificate in Medical Psychotherapy to its members?